WebOrigami/docs/src/eg/intro.md

 ## Invoke a function

-One of the sample files is a JavaScript function:
+One of the sample files, `greet.js`, defines a JavaScript function.

 ```console
 $ eg greet.js
 export default (name = "world") => `Hello, ${name}.`;
 ```

-When you ask `eg` to evaluate "greet.js", it looks up that key in the current scope and displays the contents of the indicated JavaScript file.

 But if you leave off the `.js` extension, `eg` invokes the function exported by that file: